 10 Importing & Exporting a File

-You can import and export table mappings to an XML file using the Import/export file tab.
+You can import and export table mappings to an XML file using the Table mapping tab.

 11.1 A Table Alias Is Selected but the Column Name Field Does Not Show Anything